rectorphp/getrector-com/resources/blog/posts/2025/2025-03-02-road-to-hell-is-paved-with-strings.md

 We have to know that:

 * "autowired" is a Symfony service configuration keyword
-* it can be located in `services` section under the service definition
+* it can be located in the `services` section under the service definition
 * it's not `autowire**t**` but `autowire**d**`

 <br>

 ## Why does this Matter?

-Imagine we have a flight company that handles flights between US and UK.
-We have quality control that checks all electronics on the plane works, that tires have good defined pressure, that the fuel is enough and so on.
+Imagine we have a flight company that handles flights between the US and the UK.
+We have quality control that checks all electronics on the plane work, that tires have well-defined pressure, that the fuel is enough, and so on.
 Everything is fully automated and we get any report on exceptional values across time.
 Sounds safe enough for you to fly?
-Also think about main business functions of airlines - to maximize profits, we have to cut costs to a minimum.
+Also, think about the main business functions of airlines - to maximize profits, we have to cut costs to a minimum.

 We have a fuel tank, **sealed tight with dozens of screws**.
 Should we check manually every screw?